 A stroke of luck.

 On Monday the 23rd of February, 1920, Enoch Whitehouse, a canal haulier snagged an object whilst travelling the canal in Leicester.
 The object was part of a green bicycle.
-This was quite common “litter” in the canals and he was about to throw the object back until he realised that the police were looking for such an item, and as an added bonus there was a large £20 reward.
+Bicycles were quite common “litter” in the canals and he was about to throw the object back until he realised that the police were looking for such an item.
+As an added bonus there was a large £20 reward for the finding of any evidence of the murder.

 He put the bicycle back in the water, mentally marked the location and returned after finishing his deliveries for the day.
 After retrieving the bike he informed the police.

-It was, in fact, the bicycle the police were looking for.
-The police immediately called in a local BSA bicycle merchant named William Saunders to carry out a full inspection of the bike.
+It was, in fact, the bicycle the police was looking for.
+The police immediately called the bicycle shop owner who had carried out the maintenance the previous year to confirm that it was the same bike.
+It was.

 It was also quite a coincidence that Ronald’s bicycle was found in the canal directly next to the rubber factory that Bella was working in before she was murdered.

-View part eight of the case, “The Trial” here.
+View part seven of the case, “The Trial”, here.

 You can view all the “The Green Bicycle Mystery” articles and the map of all locations mentioned by clicking here.